positive-vibezz1/discord-elo-bot/README.md

 then replace all the ***ranking_and_teams_channel = "replace with your desgnated channel"***
 - vrml_elo_bot at line 35
 - ranking_class at line 17
-- creaet_team at line 12
+- create_team at line 12

 with the channel you want the bot to see the commands and reply to them(there may be more; if so when debugging the code it will throw an error to where the ***ranking_and_teams_channel = "replace with your desgnated channel"*** is located, i think) there should be three variables you have to replace